rancher/rancher.github.io/rancher/v1.4/en/cattle/secrets/index.md

 ### Docker Hub Images

-There are many popular images in the official Docker Hub library that support environment variables with an additional `_FILE`.
+There are many images in the public Docker Hub library that support environment variables with an additional `_FILE`.

 For example, when launching a MySQL container you can set environment variables to: